-The best BPO providers offer a range of services to help optimize vital servicing functions.
+The best managed servicing BPO providers offer a range of services to help optimize vital servicing functions.
 They will work with you to determine the services that best suit your needs and develop a detailed plan to make the transition as seamless as possible.

 #2 Prepare Your Customers

-Your business depends on customers, and a successful BPO transition engages customers by clearly communicating the benefits they can expect from the change.
+Your business depends on customers, and a successful managed servicing (BPO) transition engages customers by clearly communicating the benefits they can expect from the change.
 For example, letting customers know that you’ll be outsourcing your call center services and the change will address their needs quickly and efficiently will reduce the risk of conflicts.
 By maintaining open and honest discussions on these changes, your business has the opportunity to improve its reputation and build support.